-In the beginning of 2018 I joined agency Comprend in Stockholm as a UX designer intern.
-Comprend is a full service agency that together with 13 sister agencies constitutes H & H Group.
+At the beginning of 2018, I joined the agency Comprend in Stockholm as a UX designer intern.
+Comprend is a full-service agency that together with 13 sister agencies constitutes H & H Group.
 Comprend consists of approx 80 employees based in Stockholm and London.

-I was involved into different projects where one consisted of creating a new product site with a new product segment for one of our clients.
-In this project we had a close collaboration with one of our sister agencies that was responsible for the content, while we at Comprend focused on interaction, design and placement of different elements.
+I was involved in different projects where one consisted of creating a new product site with a new product segment for one of our clients.
+In this project, we had a close collaboration with one of our sister agencies that were responsible for the content, while we at Comprend focused on interaction, design, and placement of different elements.

-At first, workshops was held together with the client to discuss and understand our client needs and what they wanted out of the site.
-We determined that we were going to create 3 different pages for the site.
-An impact map was made and this gave us the advantage to understand our clients users and who they where.
+At first, workshops were held together with the client to discuss and understand our client’s needs and what they wanted out of the site.
+An impact map was made, which gave us the advantage to understand our client’s users and who they were.
 4 different audiences were identified and what they wanted to get out of the site.